 - Blepharoplasty Financing Options

-RealSelf states that the average cost of eyelid surgery in the United States is $4,625 and the average cost range is between $75 and $9,200.
-There are many factors that will affect the cost of this procedure but the main one is which type of blepharoplasty procedure is undertaken.
-If upper lid blepharoplasty is being performed and is partially or mostly funded by an insurance provider then the cost for the patient can be extremely low.
+RealSelf states that the average cost of eyelid surgery in the United States is $4,625 but the cost of the procedure can range from between $75 to $9,200.
+There are many factors that will affect the cost of this procedure but the main one is which type of surgical procedure is undertaken.
+If upper lid surgery is being performed and is partially or mostly funded by an insurance provider then the cost for the patient can be extremely low.
 However, if a more complex upper and lower blepharoplasty technique is being performed and the patient is completely financing their procedure the cost can be much higher.
 Other factors that impact the cost include:

 - If another surgery is combined eg facelift or brow lift